kadijazl/postgreSQL-basics/README.md

 # postgreSQL Basics📌
-Quick reference when it gets rusty.
+Quick reference for when it gets rusty.

 ## Basic Commands
 | SQL | Explaination |